 Part one is here, revealing a story on getting out of a roaming zone when being abroad and managing an issue with a mobile operator via Wi-Fi and Yolla.
 Parts two and three are about to come out soon – don’t miss out!

 I visited this conference in Colorado Springs a couple of months ago.
 I had like 5 meetings a day on my schedule.
 Not to get cut off I had turned on all the roaming settings in advance, topped up my SIM-card balance for like $200.
 You must always be on call during such trips, right?
 I thought I had covered everything.
 How wrong was I!

 The plane landed, I turned on my iPhone, and no connection was there.
 I didn’t manage to find any available network even manually.
 I waited for a while but nothing happened.
 Reboots didn’t help.
 I headed to the hotel, connected to Wi-Fi and started searching for information on my carrier’s website, and it took a while before I found a hotline phone number (nothing else was there).
-Luckily I had Yolla – connected to Wi-Fi, I called and talked for like a half an hour before they figured out the problem was on the local networks’ side.
-The funny thing was when they saw I was calling from my phone number telling I’m off the line – they just didn’t believe me!
-Anyway, my phone was healed, and I spend less than $3 on that lifelong call to the carrier’s support.
+Luckily I had Yolla – connected to Wi-Fi, I called international and talked for like a half an hour before they figured out the problem was on the local networks’ side.
+The funny thing was when they saw I was calling abroad from my phone number telling I’m off the line – they just didn’t believe me!
+Anyway, my phone was healed, and I spent less than $3 on that lifelong international call to the carrier’s support.
 Yolla is a bless!